HelloRaymond/RSDataSetsUtils/README.md

 # RSDataSetConverter

+Remote sensing image detection is an important task in the field of computer vision.
+At present, there are many kinds of open source remote sensing image data sets but their label formats are not uniform.

-RSDataSetConverter is just a tool to convert the label files of various remote sensing datasets into VOC or YOLO format.
+RSDataSetConverter is just a tool to solve this problem which can convert the label files of various remote sensing data sets into standard Pascal VOC or YOLO format.